Is Composite Decking Reversible?

 Installing your decking boards can be confusing, especially if you’re not sure what the right orientation is.
 Fortunately, there are composite decking boards that are reversible.
 These types of decking boards are excellent choices, especially for beginners.

 Reversible composite decking boards can be installed either way.
 Most boards of this type have full capping, which means there are no sides uncapped.
 Most of the reversible full-capped decking boards are also hollow, which makes up for the lack of breathability.
 While hollow decking boards can be slightly less durable, the difference is not as noticeable.
 The advantage of hollow decking boards is that they are less resistant to warping, expanding, and shrinking.

 You can also find reversible decking boards with different styles on each face.
 It provides you with an extra option on which design to use for your decking.

 Where to Buy Reversible Decking Boards?

 You can find many manufacturers selling reversible decking boards.
-One of the most popular brands that offer them is Ultra Decking.
+One of the most popular brands that offer is Ultradecking.
 You can find Ultradecking boards that have two different designs of grooves in one.
 You can also get high-quality, low-maintenance, and long-lasting decking materials.
 If you’re planning to get reversible decking boards, it’s one of the best places to start looking.

 To summarize, while it matters how you install your decking boards, many composite decking is reversible.
 Because of their design, they are easier to install, especially for beginners.